cue-lang/cuelang.org/content/docs/language-guide/data/json-superset/en.md

 {{{end}}}
 ```

-A comment that is directly on a line directly preceding an element, that comment
+A comment that is on a line directly preceding an element is called a doc
-is called a doc comment.
-CUE will treat such comments as special and will
+comment.
+CUE will associate that comment with this element and will persist
-associate that comment with this element during computation.
+after computation.

 ## null, true, and false